-The Centenary Prizes are awarded to outstanding chemists, who are also exceptional communicators, from overseas to give lectures in the British Isles.
+The Centenary Prizes are awarded to outstanding chemists, who are also exceptional communicators, from overseas to give lectures in the UK and Ireland.

 - Run annually